 Information on the kind of help you can receive, who can access it, how to access it, reporting a concern, how cases are investigated, the role of East Riding Safeguarding Children's Board, how you are assessed, permissions to share information, outside of office hours availability and how to make a complain or send a compliment.

-All contacts on non-open cases should go through the Early Help & Safeguarding Hub using one of the following methods:
+All contacts on non-open cases should go through the Safeguarding and Partnership Hub using one of the following methods:

 This service is available: